 The deceased employee or self-employed person is already in receipt of invalidity or age pension or had not less than one hundred and fifty contributions (paid or credited) for a survivor’s pension or had not less than fifty contributions (paid or credited) for a survivor’s grant.

 - Children (who are under the age of 16 at the time of death who were living with or wholly or mainly maintained by the deceased)

 - Children of the deceased born out of wedlock.

-Complete the Survivors Benefit claim form using the NIS Portal
+Complete the Survivors Benefit Claim Form on the NIS Web Portal my.nisgrenada.org and submit it to the NIS.